020 7650 1200

 The team includes partners and solicitors with strong backgrounds in medicine who understand the sensitivity of dealing with perineal tear cases.

-Suzanne White is the head of the firm's clinical negligence team and has excellent experience in perineal tear claims.
+Suzanne White is the Head of the Medical Negligence team and has excellent experience in perineal tear claims.
 She acts for claimants across a variety of cases, including successfully securing compensation for women who have suffered perineal injuries during childbirth.
 Suzanne is a council member of the MASIC Foundation, an organisation that supports mothers who have sustained perineal tear injuries.

 What the directories say